Fabioni/Typst-TUM-Thesis-Template/template/Chapter_Introduction.typ

 #import "utils.typ": todo

 = Introduction <chapter_introduction>
 This is the first chapter of your thesis.
-Main chapters are marked with = and should be contained in their own .typ file for cleanliness.
+Chapters are marked with = and should be contained in their own .typ file for cleanliness.
-== Drafting, Citing and Abbreviating
+Chapters, sections, etc. Can be referenced like @chapter_introduction and @section_drafting == Drafting, Citing and Abbreviating <section_drafting>
-This is a subsection.
-Each = after the first denotes the level of the section (== subsection, === sub-subsection, etc.).
+This is a section.
+Each = after the first denotes the level of the heading (== section, === subsection).

 If there are things you haven't gotten to yet, it's useful to mark them as a TODO like this: #todo[Find the motivation].
 TODOs are enabled when inwriting is enabled and will disappear if you disable it in utils.typ